MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 * [**Device**](#device) - A distinct instance of the game executing on a physical device.
 A local device exists whenever the API is being used.
 * [**User**](#user) - An individual logged-on player, or more precisely, a PlayFab `title_player_account` [Entity](/gaming/playfab/features/data/entities/) that the game has actively provided to PlayFab Party for authentication and identification purposes.
 One or more users are associated with a given device.
 * [**Network**](#network) - A secured collection of one or more devices and their authorized users that the game creates for the purpose of exchanging chat or data communication.
-This typically aligns with a game's multiplayer session or chat "lobby" concept.
+This typically aligns with a game's multiplayer session or chat party concept.
 * [**Endpoint**](#endpoint) - An abstraction for sending and receiving data within a network.
 An endpoint may represent a device, a user, or any desired game-specific concept.
 * [**Chat control**](#chat-control) - A representation of a user specifically for configuring, originating, and targeting voice and text chat in one or more networks.